SOS Home :: State Library :: Reference Services :: Governor's Executive Orders :: 1993

 WHEREAS, partnerships should be formed with local community leaders and public officials from St. Louis, Kansas City, and the State of Missouri to address the problem of urban violence;

 NOW, THEREFORE, I, Mel Carnahan, Governor of the State of Missouri, by virtue of the authority vested in me by the Constitution and laws of the State of Missouri, do hereby establish the Task Force on the Causes and Prevention of Urban Violence.
 The Governor will designate two of the members of the task force as co-chairs.
-The task force shall consist of eighteen persons appointed by the Governor, at least seven (7) of whom shall be from the St. Louis Metropolitan area, and at least seven (7) of whom shall be from the Kansas City Metropolitan area; a representative of the Office of the Mayor of the City of St. Louis and a representative of the Office of Mayor of the City of Kansas City; the Governor or his gesignee' three (33) members of the House of Representatives appointed by the Speaker of the House' three (3) members of the Missouri Senate appointedd by the President Pro Tempore of the Senate; the directors, or their designees, of the departments of Public Safety, Health, Mental Health, and Corrections; and the Attorney General or his designneee.
+The task force shall consist of eighteen persons appointed by the Governor, at least seven (7) of whom shall be from the St. Louis Metropolitan area, and at least seven (7) of whom shall be from the Kansas City Metropolitan area; a representative of the Office of the Mayor of the City of St. Louis and a representative of the Office of Mayor of the City of Kansas City; the Governor or his designee' three (3) members of the House of Representatives appointed by the Speaker of the House; three (3) members of the Missouri Senate appointed by the President Pro Tempore of the Senate; the directors, or their designees, of the departments of Public Safety, Health, Mental Health, and Corrections; and the Attorney General or his designee.

-The task force shall review and make recommendations to the Governor, to the General Assembly, and to the agencies of state government, as appropriate, on the following matters:
+The task force shall review and make recommendations to the Governor, to the General Assembly, and to agencies of state government, as appropriate, on the following matters:

 1. Changes, if any, that are needed in state statutes, including the criminal law and the laws relating to juvenile crime, that will be effective in reducing the incidence of violent crime;

-3. Changes in policies or laws relating to criminal punishment that will be effective inreducing recidivist criminal behaviors;
+3. Changes in policies or laws relating to criminal punishment that will be effective in reducing recidivist criminal behaviors;

 4. Measures that will be effective in reducing the incidence of violent crime associated with transactions involving illegal drugs;